 University of California at Davis

-Puri’s study is a compelling contribution precisely because it is not a history of the Revolution.
-Rather, it is a meditation on memory….
 Puri unearths an intra-Left story in the Caribbean, whose political literacy requires careful attention to the impulses that shift militarism and vanguardism into democratic socialist practices….
-[A]s US reporting and successive commemorations strived for a uniform and smooth victory, local accounts reveal a deeper story of miscommunication, miscalculations, and internal dissent….
-Puri insists that despite implosion, the Revolution survives through breath, making and remaking memories and connections across the archipelago….
+Central to Puri’s closing investigation is her ability to expose the lure of authoritarianism in leftist circles, questioning how the Left can democratize its internal processes, civil society, and the state while contesting antagonism from global capitalism and rightist forces.
 For Puri, memory of the Revolution, beyond the tragedy and trauma of its downfall, affords contemporary Caribbean socialist practices a space to refuse both the authoritarianism of the past and the inequalities of the present.

 Warren Harding, Small Axe Salon